SciTools/iris/docs/src/further_topics/ugrid/partner_packages.rst

 scientific community, which is why Iris is written in Python.
-But it is not as computationally strong as other languages, and this is a problem for working with unstructured meshes where computations are higher in volume and complexity (see :doc:`data_model`).
-So there are operations - which Python can perform acceptably on a structured grids - which would need too much time/resource to perform on an unstructured mesh.
+But it is not as computationally strong as other languages, and this is a problem for working with unstructured meshes where computations are higher in volume and complexity (:ref:`see the data model detail <ugrid implications>`).
+So there are operations - which Python can perform acceptably on a structured grids - which need unworkably large time/resource to perform on an unstructured mesh.
 New approaches are needed...

 Python packages already exist that enable the use of powerful mesh analysis tools originally written in faster languages such as C. And the Iris team are